 I’ve been working from home lately and finding a lot of joy watching nature come back to life this spring.
 Things change quickly in spring and considering the pandemic we’re living through, even more so in 2020.
 As we adjust to staying safer-at-home, all of us at UW-Madison Extension are working on ways to help physically isolated communities stay connected.
 It’s important to build healthy routines amidst all the change.

-A sit-spot practice is a great routine to start now that can help you connect with the rhythms of nature, while following public health guidelines.
+A sit-spot practice is a great way to help you connect with the rhythms of nature, while following public health guidelines.
 Sit-spotting is a simple and flexible practice that is focused on understanding a place and cultivating awareness.
 In uncertain times, connecting to place and paying attention to your attention can drastically improve well-being.

 What’s a Sit-Spot?

 The basic idea is to pick a place to sit in nature where you can be silent and observe.
 Make a commitment to sit in that spot with a notebook and pay attention to what’s happening.
-You can sit-spot for 15 minutes or an hour and jot a couple lines or a couple pages.
+You can sit-spot for 15 minutes or an hour, and jot a couple lines or a couple pages.
 It doesn’t matter.
 Just make some notes about what is happening at that moment in your sit-spot, and then come back to the same spot and do it again.
-Picking a regular time of day, like during your morning coffee or right after lunch can help create a habit.
+Picking a regular time of day, like during your morning coffee or right after lunch can help build the habit.

 Other than consistency, the most important part of a sit-spot practice is finding a good spot.
 Your sit-spot should be in a natural environment.
 However, natural can be interpreted in different ways.
 A lawn chair in the back yard, a stump on the back forty, or a park view from your balcony, it all works.
 But it’s best to pick a place that’s easily accessible so you can make sit-spotting a regular routine.
 To keep things simple during the pandemic, try picking a spot at home where you don’t spend much time.
 You can learn a lot about your property by making regular observations of an overlooked location.

 So, do you want to give it try…?